dal2kh0und/react-native-chef-master/README.md

-React-Native cross-platform cooking application, Implement as term project for ITS485 course.
+React-Native cross-platform cooking application, Implement as term project for ITS485 course.test

 # Chef Application